Agricultural Producer Vendor Application

 FOOD PERMITTING:

-Produce Farmers/Beekeepers: Producers vending only uncut fruits and vegetables do not need to obtain any permits in order to sell at GOFM.
 There is currently no permitting required of beekeepers, although beekeepers must allow a site visit to at least one of their beeyards.

-Ranchers: Frozen meats require a Galveston County Health District "Potentially Hazardous Foods Permit" and must be processed and packaged at permitted facilities.
 They must be labeled and must meet Texas Food Establishment Rules (TFER) for time kept hot or cold as required.

-Eggs only: Require the same Galveston County Health District "Potentially Hazardous Foods Permit" and cartons must be labeled with the producer’s name, address and the word "ungraded."
-Eggs must be kept cooled at 45 degrees or less.
+Require the same Galveston County Health District Temporary Food Establishment Permit and cartons must be labeled with the producer’s name, address and the word "ungraded."

 If an agricultural producer wishes to also vend value-added items or prepared foods or artisan goods, they must fill out an additional application and obtain the relevant permitting where necessary.
-If an agricultural producer wishes to sell soap or yarn in addition to their food products, they are asked to fill out the Non-food Artisan Vendor application
+If an agricultural producer wishes to sell soap or yarn in addition to their food products, they are asked to fill out the Non-food Artisan Vendor application.

-GALVESTON COUNTY HEALTH DISTRICT (GCHD) PERMITTING FAQs:
+GALVESTON COUNTY HEALTH DISTRICT (GCHD) PERMITTING RESOURCES:

 GCHD Description of a "Farmers Market" food establishment (scroll down)

-GCHD phone number (409) 938-2411
+GCHD phone number: (409) 938-2411

 Address: 9850-D Emmett F. Lowry Expy./ Suite D-100/ Texas City, TX 77591